parmsam/quarto-speech/README.md

 If you're using version control, you will want to check in this directory.

 ## Using

-This project ports the [mschmo/reveal-speech](https://github.com/mschmo/reveal-speech) plugin over to Quarto for RevealJS.
-Credit goes to him for the original plugin.

 Simply add the extension to the list of revealjs plugins like: